Professor Marcus Pandy

 - Passmore E, Pandy M, Graham H, Sangeux M. MEASURING FEMORAL TORSION IN VIVO USING FREEHAND 3-D ULTRASOUND IMAGING.
 ULTRASOUND IN MEDICINE AND BIOLOGY.
 Elsevier Science.
 2016, Vol. 42, Issue 2.

-- Robinson D, Kersh ME, Walsh NC, Ackland D, De Steiger RN, Pandy M. Mechanical properties of normal and osteoarthritic human articular cartilage.
-Journal of the Mechanical Behavior of Biomedical Materials.
+- Robinson D, Kersh ME, Walsh N, Ackland D, De Steiger R, Pandy M. Mechanical properties of normal and osteoarthritic human articular cartilage.
+JOURNAL OF THE MECHANICAL BEHAVIOR OF BIOMEDICAL MATERIALS.
 Elsevier.
 2016, Vol. 61.

 - Guan S, Gray H, Keynejad F, Pandy M. Mobile Biplane X-Ray Imaging System for Measuring 3D Dynamic Joint Motion During Overground Gait.
 IEEE TRANSACTIONS ON MEDICAL IMAGING.
 IEEE - Institute of Electrical and Electronic Engineers.
 2016, Vol. 35, Issue 1.

-- Sritharan P, Lin YC, Richardson SE, Crossley KM, Birmingham TB, Pandy M. Musculoskeletal loading in the symptomatic and asymptomatic knees of middle-aged osteoarthritis patients.
+- Sritharan P, Lin Y, Richardson SE, Crossley KM, Birmingham TB, Pandy M. Musculoskeletal loading in the symptomatic and asymptomatic knees of middle-aged osteoarthritis patients.
 Journal of Orthopaedic Research.
 Elsevier Science.
 2016.

 - Clarke EC, Martin JH, D'Entremont AG, Pandy M, Wilson DR, Herbert RD.
 A non-invasive, 3D, dynamic MRI method for measuring muscle moment arms in vivo: Demonstration in the human ankle joint and Achilles tendon.
 MEDICAL ENGINEERING & PHYSICS.
 Pergamon.
 2015, Vol. 37, Issue 1.